kyaw-yethu/kyaw-yethu/README.md

 ### Hello World, This is Ye Thu 👨‍💻

 I am a Burmese🇲🇲 undergraduate studying computer science and BTM (Business & Technology Management) at KAIST🇰🇷.
-In particular, my current focus lies in two domains:
+In particular, my main interests lie in two domains:
 - 🤖 **artificial intelligence**
 - 🏫 **technology-aided education**
-Concretely,
+In other words, I aspire to keep one foot on academia doing research about **intelligence in machines and how it can have fruitful interaction with humans** while keeping another foot on **entrepreneurship related to education**.

 [![Ye Thu's GitHub stats](https://github-readme-stats.vercel.app/api?username=KyawYeThu-11)](https://github.com/KyawYeThu-11/github-readme-stats)